MichelAbelloB/MichelAbelloB/README.md

 **☁️ Cloud-native by default**
 <br>
-<sub>Moving automations off a single machine and into AWS, so they're reliable, monitorable, and don't depend on someone's laptop staying on.</sub>
+<sub>Moving automations off a single machine and into the cloud (AWS/GCP), so they're reliable, monitorable, and don't depend on someone's laptop staying on.</sub>

 </td>
 </tr>